mattlindsey/mythographer/PROJECT_SETUP.md

 # Setting Up for Development

-These are the steps for setting up your development environment.
+These are the steps for setting up your development environment locally or using Docker.

 ### Step 1: Get your own local copy of the project to work on